erineagloria/portfolio-app/README.md

 For my final project I decided to make my own portfolio website.

+This is a front-end application - no back end was required.

 ## Project Summary

 My portfolio website is made in React.JS......